 In the first Trump/Clinton debate, Trump says ‘African American’ a number of times.
-In reverse it can sound like language.
-It’s worth analysing each of them to see whether they are language or not.
+In reverse it can sound like he is producing language.

 Seen that in the crime.
 I think you’re fat.